Everything you need to know...

 When do I start?

-• Explore the fundamental principles that underpin environmental, industrial and medical microbiology.
+- Explore the principles behind environmental, industrial and medical microbiology.

-• Learn how microorganisms cause disease and interact with the immune system and what practical steps can be taken to prevent and treat these conditions.
+- Learn how microorganisms cause disease and interact with the immune system.

-• Consider how bacteria and fungi can be used as tools in a diverse range of industries.
+- Discover how bacteria and fungi can be used as tools across various industries.

 Come to an open day